natenka/pyneng-book-en/docs/source/book/15_module_re/finditer.rst

     Management address(es):
       IP address: 10.1.1.2

-For example, if you want to take the first IP address you can supplement a regular expression like this:
+If you want to take the first IP address you can supplement a regex like this:

 .. code:: python